Career Definition for a Broadcast News Analyst

 Source: *U.S. Bureau of Labor Statistics

 Most employers require a broadcast news analyst to have a bachelor's degree in journalism or a related field.
 In smaller media markets, however, it is possible to become a broadcast news analyst with just a high school diploma, particularly if you have a significant internship or reporting experience.
 Reporters and news anchors should be strong in subjects such as English, writing and history.

 The ability to work irregular hours under the pressure of deadlines is essential for all broadcast news analysts.
 An agreeable voice and appearance are also important.
 Familiarity with word processing software is a must and knowledge of other software, such as desktop publishing, might be beneficial.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a broadcast news analyst was $66,880 in 2018.
-The BLS predicted little to no change in employment for these workers between 2016 and 2026.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for news analysts, reporters, and journalists was $46,270 in 2019.
+The BLS predicted a decline of 11% employment for these workers between 2019 and 2029.
 The competition will continue to be stiff since there are more applicants than available jobs.

 Alternate Career Options